AlfieMacintosh/L4-Project/timelog.md

 #### 13th Tuesday
 * *3 hours* Success!
 Eye tracking now uses eye data directly.
 Stimulus changes colour with new seperate script that is called when user looks at object.
 Also I now use mesh colliders, less efficient but more accurate.
+* *1.5 hours* Central stimulus now has three possible colours.
+Idle orange when the environment is waiting for you to activate scripts or testing is done.
+Green - testing is in progress you are looking at centre, and red - you are not looking at the centre but testing is in progress.
+* *1.5 hours* Testing now only begins when user clicks tracking pad with one of the controllers.
+5 second delay.
+Eyetracking now also ceases when StimulusGenerator is done.